kuiperzone/PupNet-Deploy/README.md

     PupNet-Deploy.x86_64.AppImage
     pupnet-deploy_0.0.1-1_amd64.deb

 PupNet follows the naming conventions used with the respective packages.
-This includes different CPU architecture naming conventions.
+This includes, for example, different CPU architecture naming conventions.
+In some, it normal to include the version in the file, but not in others.

 ### RPM & Debian Packages Cannot be Removed using Gnome Software Center <a name="rpm-debian-packages-cannot-be-removed-using-gnome-software-center"/>

-If you install your RPM and DEB packages from a local file (rather than a repository) they will, courtesy of your AppStream metadata, show up in the Gnome Software Center GUI, as expected.
+If you install your RPM and DEB packages from a local file (rather than a repository) they will, courtesy of your AppStream metadata, show up in the Gnome Software Center, as expected.
 However, you may find that they cannot be launched or removed using the GUI.

 Instead, they must be removed from the command line, like so: